openequella/openequella.github.io/guides/AdministrationOverviewGuide.md

 The OAI identifier page enables the editing of identifier attributes.
 OAI (Open Archives Initiative) identifiers are persistent URN (Uniform Resource Name) identifiers, ensuring that OAI items can be uniquely identified.

-To access the identifier the /p/oai?verb=Identify must be appended to the EQUELLA institution URL.
+To access the identifier the /p/oai?verb=Identify must be appended to the openEquella institution URL.
 (Note: The /oai endpoint is available for backwards compatibility.)

 For example, the following URL:
 ‘http://equella.myinstitution.edu’ would become ‘http://equella.myinstitution.edu/p/oai?verb=Identify’